 Parties that may be held liable for damages in a truck accident include:

-- The truck driver: Individual drivers can be held liable if they are personally negligent, such as if they are intoxicated or over allowable hours behind the wheel at the time of the accident.
+- Truck Driver: Individual drivers can be held liable if they are personally negligent, such as if they are intoxicated or over allowable hours behind the wheel at the time of the accident.

-- The trucking company who owns or leases tractor-trailer rigs: Companies can be held liable if they improperly train their drivers or cut corners concerning inspection, maintenance, and safety to meet deadlines.
+- Trucking Company: Companies can be held liable if they improperly train their drivers or cut corners concerning inspection, maintenance, and safety to meet deadlines.

 As a well-established personal injury law firm, we can fully assess your accident and determine responsibility and liability for the accident to make certain that you are fully compensated for your injuries, harms, and losses.
 Suffering from injuries can be debilitating and isolating.
 We strive to help our clients put their lives back together and to obtain full and just compensation.